 Raltegravir (Isentress) is an HIV-1 integrase strand-transfer inhibitor with potent antiretroviral activity.
 It belongs to a class of antiretrovirals called integrase inhibitors.
 The drug works against HIV's integrase protein, blocking its ability to integrate its genetic code into human cells.

 Raltegravir (Isentress), formerly known as MK-0518, is the first licensed integrase inhibitor.
 It was given marketing approval in the US in 2007 and in Europe in early 2008 for use by treatment-experienced people.
-Raltegravir’s approval was based upon the results from the BENCHMRK I and II studies that showed it had a durable anti-HIV effect in people with limited treatment options.
+Raltegravir’s approval was based upon the results from the BENCHMRK 1 and 2 studies that showed it had a durable anti-HIV effect in people with limited treatment options.

 Raltegravir’s approval for use in antiretroviral-experienced people was based upon the results from the BENCHMRK 1 and 2 studies that demonstrated a durable anti-HIV effect in people with limited treatment options.
 The STARTMRK clinical studies demonstrated the drug's safety and efficacy in treatment-naive individuals and in 2009, raltegravir was approved for use as a first-line regimen.

 In an early phase II dose-ranging study (Protocol 005) of raltegravir, treatment-experienced people with documented multiple antiretroviral class resistance and viral load above 5000 copies/ml were randomised to one of three raltegravir doses or placebo added to an optimised background regimen.
 At 24 weeks, raltegravir at any of the three doses (200mg, 400mg, or 600mg) provided better viral suppression than placebo (over 70% with viral load < 400 copies/ml vs 17% in placebo arm) with no dose-related toxicities.
 (Grinsztejn)